GeorgeMuscat/resume/resume.typ

     ==== Spark - A Platform For Student Society Discovery

     Lead Engineer in a team of 5, designed and implemented a NodeJS full-stack webapp for university students and societies using JIRA to aid Agile Development.
 Backend technologies include TypeScript, ExpressJS and Prisma ORM (sqlite).
 Frontend technologies include TypeScript, React and MUI.
-Presented as a MVP with an associated report #link("https://woop.xyz/spark-report.pdf")[(link)].
+Presented as a MVP with an associated report (available upon request).
 Received a 97/100 overall mark and highest participation/contribution mark of 20/20.
 Source available on request.

     ==== CTFs

     / COMP6443 Assessment CTF:
     As part of my university Web Application Security & Testing course, I completed a term long CTF which covered content such as SQLi, XSS, SSRF, CSRF, WAF Bypass and LFI.
-    We also wrote a report that assessed business impact, risk and impact, steps to reproduce and remediation steps for each vulnerability that was discovered (#link("https://woop.xyz/COMP6443-Report-1.pdf")[Link 1], #link("https://woop.xyz/COMP6443-Report-2.pdf")[Link 2]).
+    We also wrote a report that assessed business impact, risk and impact, steps to reproduce and remediation steps for each vulnerability that was discovered (available upon request).

     / DamCTF:
     Participated with UNSW Security Society and our team (K17) achieved 2nd out of 451 teams.
 My role in this was primarily a leader with broad experience in most fields who could connect individuals with specialised knowledge together to solve the most complex challenges. #link("https://ctftime.org/event/1872")